Trust Treks

-Connecting with nature is proven to promote good mental and physical health, wellbeing, and development.
+We do this because connecting with nature is proven to promote good mental and physical health, wellbeing, and development.

-Sadly, suicide is the biggest killer of men under 50 in the UK and three quarters of deaths from suicides each year are men - and the static are even more stark in the North East and Yorkshire.
+Sadly, suicide is the biggest killer of men under 50 in the UK and three quarters of deaths from suicides each year are men - and the statistics are even more stark in the North East and Yorkshire.
 Traditional stereotypes and stigma still exist and exacerbate the crisis in male mental health.
 As a result, men are far less likely than women to seek professional support or confide in friends and family.

-As a result, our current focus is on men who have or are currently accessing mental health support or services on Teesside.
+As a result, our current programme focus is on men who have or are currently accessing mental health support or services on Teesside.

 Trust Trek x Andy’s Man Club - River Tees - September 2024